ankush-kumar-mishra/InSpecLearn4SDL/README.md

 ## 🧠 Key Highlights

 - 🔍 **Spectral Featurization:**
-  **Genetic Algorithm** is used to adaptively select important spectral regions and use Area Under the Curve as Features
+  **Genetic Algorithm** is used to adaptively select important spectral regions and use area under the curve (AUC) as Features

 - 🧩 **Interpretability:**
   Domain-knowledge-driven feature expansion and **SHAP-based feature selection** retain physically meaningful descriptors.